quality icon

 Minimum car insurance requirements in New Hampshire

-In New Hampshire, drivers aren’t legally required to carry auto insurance, but they must be able to prove financial responsibility if they cause an accident.
-For those who choose to purchase coverage, the state minimum requirements are:
+In New Hampshire, drivers aren’t legally required to carry auto insurance but must demonstrate financial responsibility in case of an accident.
+For those choosing to buy coverage, the state minimums include:

 • Bodily injury per person: $25,000